ooni/spec/backends/bk-003-collector.md

 The collector transport MUST guarantee some reasonable level of encryption and authentication between the OONI probe and itself.
 Therefore, a malicious lazy actor won't be able to easily modify test results that they have not created while they are being submitted to the collector.
+Also, they will not be able to easily log the messages exchanged with the collector.

 It is outside of the scope of the collector to provide blocking resistance or to conceal to a passive network observer the fact that they are communicating to